rerun/rerun/README.md

 The listing also includes option info including default values if they were described with option metadata.

+Options that declare a default value are shown with a string between the "<>" characters.

+For example, notice how "-jumps" option shows `<1>`.
+The "1" is the default value assigned to the "jumps" option.

 ### Bash completion

 If you are a bash shell user, be sure to source the `bash_completion.sh` file.